sonhn85/DuckDBExcelAddin/README.md

 # Why This Project?

-This project was inspired by **xlDuckDB**, which demonstrated integration between DuckDB and Microsoft Excel through an XLL add-in.
+This project was inspired by [xlDuckDB](https://github.com/RusselWebber/xlDuckDb), which demonstrated integration between DuckDB and Microsoft Excel through an XLL add-in.

 The design goals of this project are slightly different.